What Credit Score Do You Need to Get Approved for a Credit Card?

 Chase Sapphire Preferred® Credit Card

-This is one of the best travel cards on the market offering 2x points on all travel purchases and 3x points on dining.
-You can earn 5x the points when you redeem travel through Chase Unlimited Rewards.
+This is one of the top travel cards, offering 2x points on all travel purchases and 3x points on dining.
+You can earn 5x points when redeeming travel through Chase Ultimate Rewards.
+The card provides excellent opportunities to maximize rewards for frequent travelers.
+With these benefits, it is ideal for both dining and travel expenses.

 Wells Fargo Cash Wise Visa Credit Card

-This is another great credit card that offers perks in almost all categories.
-This includes a $200 cash rewards bonus when you spend $500 in your first three months.
-You also get 2% cash rewards on purchases, plus so many other perks.
+This credit card offers perks across almost all categories, making it highly versatile.
+You can earn a $200 cash rewards bonus by spending $500 in the first three months.
+Additionally, it provides 2% cash rewards on purchases.
+Beyond these, the card includes many other valuable benefits for cardholders.

 Cards Requiring Credit Scores of 700